pratikkayal/PlantDoc-Dataset/README.md

 # PlantDoc: A Dataset for Visual Plant Disease Detection

-This is repository contains the Cropped-PlantDoc dataset used for benchmarking classification models in the paper titled "PlantDoc: A Dataset for Visual Plant Disease Detection" which was accepted in the Research Track at ACM India Joint International Conference on Data Science and Management of Data (CoDS-COMAD 2020).
+This repository contains the Cropped-PlantDoc dataset used for benchmarking classification models in the paper titled "PlantDoc: A Dataset for Visual Plant Disease Detection" which was accepted in the Research Track at ACM India Joint International Conference on Data Science and Management of Data (CoDS-COMAD 2020).

 While the Object-Detection dataset can accessed through the following [link](https://github.com/pratikkayal/PlantDoc-Object-Detection-Dataset).